dockur/windows/readme.md

   * ### How do I specify another Windows version?

-    You can add the `VERSION` environment variable to your compose file, in order to specify the Windows version you want to download:
+    By default, Windows 11 will be installed.
+But you can add the `VERSION` environment variable to your compose file, in order to specify an alternative Windows version to download:

     ```yaml
     environment: